amirhszd/AccuparLAICalculator/README.md

 # Accupar LAI calculator

-This piece of code reads the .xls spreadsheet downloaded from the Accupar LP-80, calculated per sample (BLW) LAI and recalculates LAI for the average (SUM) data type and outputs it as a CSV file.
+This piece of code reads the .xls spreadsheet downloaded from the Accupar LP-80, calculates per sample (BLW) LAI and recalculates LAI for the average (SUM) data type and outputs it as a CSV file.
 The calculation is the same as internal calculation of the LP-80.
 This code is useful for those who are seeking to know the distribution of their LAI data, rather than just an average.

 Below is the downloaded spreadsheet from the device:
 <p align="center">